 WordPress SEO is the one thing you cannot afford to skip.
 Optimizing your content published through WordPress is definitely the easiest part of SEO.
-Whether you are running a personal blog, or you oversee your companies’ content development this is the simplest way to increase both reader engagement and online visibility and build a good base for your future SEO activities.
+Whether you are running a personal blog, or you oversee your companies’ content development or doing client work as an agency, this is the simplest way to increase both reader engagement and online visibility and build a good base for your future SEO activities.

 These steps can be used to optimize a blog post but also to optimize your pages and other website content.
 Anything you publish through WP really.